 Another challenge is to build safety culture when using contractors or casual labour.
 Businesses across a wide range of industries are increasingly turning to contract hires and labour hire firms to manage fluctuations in their business, maintain workplace flexibility and cover specialised staff shortages.
 To ensure the health and safety of these workers it’s important to check that equipment brought by workers meet the appropriate standards for the workplace, that all workers are aware of the safety rules and that they receive relevant training.
 Taking the time to provide regular training sessions and reviewing key messages with teams and anyone working onsite, can help to reduce the likelihood of injuries occurring, and also show commitment and care for the safety of all staff.

 It’s always important to emphasise and reward the right behaviours.
 Keep employees motivated and updated on progress by sharing and celebrating improvement milestones.
 Once team members are aware of the goals set, it’s important to share the good progress that has been made, what learnings have come from changes and to call out efforts and team members involved.

 When workplaces overcome these challenges and engage their teams to stay safe, there are a lot of benefits from having a strong safety culture.
 Reducing the number of injuries and the cost associated is just one of many.
 The most common workplace injuries are due to body stress and falls, trips and slips, and direct costs such as workers compensation claims and legal fees are just the tip of the iceberg.
 In fact, indirect costs such as lost productivity, compliance costs and reputational cost are estimated to equal up to 10 times greater than direct costs.
-From 2018–2019 in the UK, the total costs of workplace self-reported injuries and ill health in 2018/19 was £16.2 billion.
+From 2018–2019 in the UK, the total costs of workplace self-reported injuries and ill health was £16.2 billion.
 Ill health causes the biggest proportion of total costs at around 66% (£10.6 billion), with injury resulting in around 34% of total costs (£5.6 billion).